LLMscribe/ShogScript/shog_institute/readme.md

-Welcome to the Shog Institute!
+Welcome to Shog Institute, Inc.!
 [_...to be continued..._]
 _